thelarz/projector-controller/README.md

         });
     });

 ## Summary

-Basically, you pass your particular projectors API specifications in JSON format and the projector-controller takes care of all the serial port communication.
+Basically, you pass your particular projector's API specifications in JSON format and the projector-controller takes care of all the serial port communication.

 ## Help me

 I welcome any and all pull requests.
-I specifically need help with unit testing.
+I specifically need help with unit testing and code structure (async, callback, promises).